 Aftercare involves the process of helping you adjust back to daily life, after your treatment programme, which can be particularly difficult, especially since relationships will need to be rebuilt along the way.

 In order to help you cope with this adjustment, most aftercare programmes introduced you to local support groups where you can meet people who share similar life experiences to yourself.
 This peer support can be a vital lifeline when you feel life becoming overwhelming and those cravings start to kick in.

 Alongside peer support, aftercare usually offers some extra therapy to help you rebuild relationships and find your feet in the world again.

 Private vs NHS treatment

 One of the first decisions you’ll have to make is whether you opt for private or NHS care.
-The main difference being the cost of rehabilitation.
+The main difference is the cost of rehabilitation.

-Even thigh private rehab costs between £5,000 – £10,000 on average, the benefits are vast.
-Since you’re paying for the service, you’ll be admitted to a centre within a few days of your initial consultation and once you start your treatment, you’ll receive luxury care from medical professional who’ll provide you with round the clock care.
+Even though private rehab costs between £5,000 – £10,000 on average, the benefits are vast (Price varies depending on treatment required and the length of stay).
+Since you’re paying for the service, you’ll be admitted to a centre within a few days of your initial consultation and once you start your treatment, you’ll receive luxury care from a medical professional who’ll provide you with round-the-clock care.